 Bereavement support group: Abington Hospital – Jefferson Health provides an adult bereavement program for families/friends who have experienced a loss.

 The bereavement support group is facilitated by a clinically trained hospital chaplain, but is not a faith-based group.
 The group meets in the Pastoral Care Services conference room.
 There is no fee for this service.
 The service is extended to all families/friends of patients at the hospital.

-Sharing Infant Loss Support Group: Abington Memorial Hospital provides bereavement support group for families who have experienced fetal or infant loss called “Sharing Infant Loss.”
+Sharing Infant Loss Support Group: Abington Hospital provides bereavement support group for families who have experienced fetal or infant loss called “Sharing Infant Loss.”
 The group meets monthly and co-facilitated by a chaplain and nurse from the maternity department.
 There is no fee for this service.
 For more information call the Pastoral Care office at 215-481-2700.

-A community clergy office is located on the second floor of Abington Memorial Hospital’s Widener Building adjacent to the main elevators.
+A community clergy office is located on the second floor of Abington Hospital’s Widener Building adjacent to the main elevators.
 Visiting community clergy can obtain a list of their members from the clergy office.
-Clergy hospital identification badges can be obtained for community clergy who frequently visit AMH by visiting the pastoral care office weekdays from 7:30 AM to 4 PM and presenting identification and church affiliation information.
+Clergy hospital identification badges can be obtained for community clergy who frequently visit AH by visiting the pastoral care office weekdays from 7:30 AM to 4 PM and presenting identification and church affiliation information.
 This completed form can be presented to the security office in the Elkins Building and receive the badge which includes parking information.
 A community clergy identification badge can then be obtained by taking this form to the parking office located on the ground floor of the Elkins building.

-Several parking spaces specifically reserved for clergy are located in front of the Elkins entrance to Abington Memorial Hospital.
+Several parking spaces specifically reserved for clergy are located in front of the Elkins entrance to Abington Hospital.
 For information regarding other suggested parking arrangements, please contact the Pastoral Care office at 215-481-2700.